vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 Each package should be versioned using [Semantic Versioning](https://semver.org/).
 The package versioning should be bound to the primary packaged software.
-For example, suppose a package contains 2 components ,foo and bar.
+For example, if a package contains 2 components, foo and bar.
 If the primary component is foo, and the package is called foo, then the version of the package should represent the current version of the bundled foo component.
 Package owners are responsible for versioning their package with the assumption that they will **not** break semantic versioning guarantees.
 Unlike other software at VMware, packages do not need to be appended with `-vmwareX`.

 For each new instance of a major/minor package, a **new** directory should be introduced representing that version.
-TCE recommends maintaining the source of at least `N-2` packages, although package authors are empowered to retain more or less.
+Tanzu Community Edition recommends maintaining the source of at least `N-2` packages, although package authors are empowered to retain more or less.
 Consider the following example for the Prometheus package.

 ```txt
 $ tree -L 2 prometheus/